Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Introduction

-{\bf Proposition 1} {\it (Corollary \ref{Corollary3.18} (c) below) Under certain conditions on the shape of $\partial\Omega$ there exist $k_0\in\mathbb{N}$ and $m_1>-\infty$ such that for $2^{-\frac{1}{k_0}} <\omega<1$ and $t>0$, the resolvent set of $S(t)$ contains the set $\left\{\lambda=e^{t\mu}:\mathfrak{Re}\mu<m_1\right\}\cup\left\{\lambda =e^{t\mu}:\mathfrak{Re}\mu>0\right\}$. }
+{\bf Proposition 1} {\it (Corollary \ref{Corollary4.4} (c) below) Under certain conditions on the shape of $\partial\Omega$ there exist $k_0\in\mathbb{N}$ and $m_1>-\infty$ such that for $2^{-\frac{1}{k_0}} <\omega<1$ and $t>0$, the resolvent set of $S(t)$ contains the set $\left\{\lambda=e^{t\mu}:\mathfrak{Re}\mu<m_1\right\}\cup\left\{\lambda =e^{t\mu}:\mathfrak{Re}\mu>0\right\}$. }

-The proof of Proposition 1 includes explicit solutions to certain Banach space valued differential equations, for which there is no known theory.
-By means of Proposition 1 we have proved the following.
+The proof of Proposition 1 includes explicit non-standard solutions to certain Banach space valued differential equations.
+By means of Proposition 1 we have proved the subsequent theorem.
+Here the condition $2^{-\frac{1}{k_0}}<\omega<1$ is sufficient for the existence of an extension of the Knudsen type transport semigroup to time $t\in\mathbb {R}$.
+It remains an open question whether this condition, or some modification, is necessary and sufficient for the Knudsen type transport semigroup to admit an extension to $t\in\mathbb{R}$.

-{\bf Theorem 2} {\it (Theorem \ref{Theorem3.19} below) Suppose the conditions of Proposition 1 are satisfied.
+{\bf Theorem 2} {\it (Theorem \ref{Theorem4.5} below) Suppose the conditions of Proposition 1 are satisfied.
 There exists $k_0\in \mathbb{N}$ such that for $2^{-\frac{1}{k_0}}<\omega<1$, the semigroup $S(t)$, $t\ge 0$, extends to a strongly continuous group in $L^1(\Omega \times V)$ which we will denote by $S(t)$, $t\in\mathbb{R}$. }

 The following boundedness property of the Knudsen-type group is the next major result.
 It is an important technical tool throughout the whole paper and of independent interest.